 Case study: Online Ordering System

-Let’s start with a classic example: an online ordering system for retail items.
-The application has two main use cases:
+Let’s start with a classic example: an online ordering system for retail.
+It has two main use cases:

-- User are able to view their ordered items in real time, grouped based on their price tag.
-An items can be of one of the three price groups: cheap (less than £5), affordable (between £5 and £50), and expensive (more than £50).
+- Users are able to view their ordered items in real time, grouped based on their price tag.
+We categorise items into three groups based on their price: cheap (less than £5), affordable (between £5 and £50), and expensive (more than £50).

 A very high level design might look like this: